molecula/documentation/introduction/_posts/2022-04-01-getting-started.md

 ### Starting FeatureBase

-Grab the appropriate FeatureBase binary for your system from the release you were provided, or from https://releases.molecula.cloud/.
+Grab the appropriate FeatureBase binary for your system from the release you were provided, or from [here](https://github.com/FeatureBaseDB/featurebase/releases/latest).
+Existing customers can also look for releases at https://releases.molecula.cloud/.

 The FeatureBase binary can be run directly, with no setup and minimal configuration.
 For a production installation, some additional setup may be appropriate; see the [installation guide](/setting-up-featurebase/enterprise/installing-featurebase).